jonnonz1/nz-statute-book/acts/public/1987/local-government-official-information-and-meetings-act-1987.md

     (i) to enable more effective participation by the public in the actions and decisions of local authorities; and (ii) to promote the accountability of local authority members and officials,— (b) to provide for proper access by each person to official information relating to that person:
-  (c) to protect official information and the deliberations of local authorities to the extent consistent with the public interest and the preservation of personal privacy.
+  (c) to protect official information and the deliberations of local authorities to the extent consistent with the public interest and the preservation of personal privacy:
+  (d) to provide for the issue of land information memoranda.

 ## Part 1 — Access to local authority information